franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 }
 ```

-I wont cover all the options but I do want to cover `strictNullChecks`.
+I won't cover all the options but I do want to cover `strictNullChecks`.

-I found that enabling this option to be a big pain when convining it with the GraphQL codegen tool.
+I found that enabling this option to be a big pain point when combining it with the GraphQL codegen tool.
 Most of the automatically generated types from the queries you make around your codebase
 will have a lot of optionals and `Maybe` making it super verbose and sometimes super
-awkard to handle all these in a strict way.
+awkward to handle all these in a strict way.

 I usually try to use `strictNullChecks: true` for applications because it makes the typechecking
 to provide even more guarantees about your code, but in this particular application I recommend